 The Commonwealth has made similar continuing disclosure covenants in connection with prior bond issuances, and has complied with all such covenants, except hereinafter noted.
-The Commonwealth's audited financial statements for the fiscal years ended June 30, 2004, 2006 and 2007 were filed, and for the fiscal year ended June 30, 2008 will be filed, after the Commonwealth's respective filing deadlines of May 1, 2005, 2007, 2008 and 2009 because various governmental agencies did not submit their audited financial statements to the central government's external auditors on time, thereby delaying the submission of the Commonwealth's audited financial statements.
+The Commonwealth's audited financial statements for the fiscal years ended June 30, 2004, 2006, 2007 and 2008 were filed after the Commonwealth's respective filing deadlines of May 1, 2005, 2007, 2008 and 2009 because various governmental agencies did not submit their audited financial statements to the central government's external auditors on time, thereby delaying the submission of the Commonwealth's audited financial statements.
 The Commonwealth Report for the fiscal years ended June 30, 2004, 2006 and 2008, were filed after the deadline due to a delay in its preparation.
-The Commonwealth expects to file its audited financial statements for the fiscal year ended June 30, 2008, by the end of the third quarter of calendar year 2009.